banyancomputer/banyan-core/README.md

 For more information run `.help` in the sqlite prompt, or refer to the [Official Documentation](https://www.sqlite.org/docs.html).

+### 🐚 Refreshing the `.sqlx` Cache

+The `sqlx` library places some files within a `.sqlx/` directory in order to typecheck our queries.
+Sometimes, this cache may need to be refreshed.

+Run the `bin/prepare_queries.sh` script(s) if you encounter this error.

 ## 🔒 Updating Tomb WASM

 In the tomb repository go to the `tomb-wasm` sub-crate.
 Build it with the